box/developer.box.com/content/guides/events/for-enterprise.md

 ## Event Types

 The following events can be triggered for an enterprise.
+This list is not exhaustive, so it is possible events appear that are not listed.

 <!-- markdownlint-disable line-length -->